ClimateCompatibleGrowth/upload-to-zenodo/README.md

    - An example template and some example deposition metadata files can be found in the example folder.
    - The JSON description of any submitted document can be checked by clicking on the JSON link in the Export panel (or by checking the `https://zenodo.org/record/{ID}/export/json` URL.)
 1. Create a CSV file that describes the parts that are different for each submission.
-   - The `{key-name}` strings of the template will be replaced by the values from the colmn having `key-name` as header in the CSV file.
+   - The `{key-name}` strings of the template will be replaced by the values from the column having `key-name` as header in the CSV file.
    - The CSV file should contain a `FILENAME` column, describing the name of the file created by substituting the values from the given row to the template.
 1. Place the CSV datafile and template into the `data` folder.
 1. Execute the script `fill_template.py` to generate the descriptors (deposition metadata) for each submission.